HimanshuSondhiya07/DOM-Manipulation/README.md

 - Change height to 200 pixels
 - Modify width to 300 pixels

+## How to View Hosted Version

+The hosted version of this project is available at https://himanshusondhiya07.github.io/DOM-Manipulation/ .
+Click the link to access the live version.

 ## Project Structure
 The project consists of the following files: